 Russia's Supreme Court ruled on Thursday to designate Memorial International Public Movement, a Nobel Peace Prize-winning human rights group, as an extremist organization.
-The ruling, which is immediately enforceable, allows authorities to prosecute anyone who works for or shares materials published by Memorial.
+The ruling allows authorities to prosecute anyone who works for or shares materials published by Memorial.

 Key Takeaways